darrenzheng24/darrenzheng24.github.io/content/post/Setting up a Personal Website with Hugo/index.md

 - [XMIN](https://github.com/yihui/hugo-xmin)
 - [BearBlog](https://github.com/janraasch/hugo-bearblog)

 It's important when selecting a theme to look at the config file; this will usually tell you how much control you have over the styling of the site and how you can organize your content.
+I took a lot of inspiration from components found on [freefrontend](https://freefrontend.com/), or [32-Bit Cafe resources list](https://discourse.32bit.cafe/t/resources-list-for-the-personal-web/49).

 ## Implementing LaTeX support via KaTeX